-With the massive growth of the security sector since 9/11 – both in government, and in private security contracting – it’s becoming more and more common for employers to expect master’s degrees.
+Homeland Security MPA job options include working for the government or the private sector in management-level security roles.
+With the massive growth of the government and private security sectors since 9/11, it’s becoming more and more common for employers to expect master’s degrees.
 While many professionals in the security industry are turning to security MBA programs and Master of Science programs, the Master of Public Administration in Homeland Security is an excellent choice for professionals who want to work both sides of the security industry – public and private.

 What is an MPA?